ClementineFrancois/Foreign-CDS-detection/README.md

 - ARG 5: number of CPU to be used for the DIAMOND blast and Gmap steps
 - ARG 6: path to the reference database for the blast step (should be DIAMOND-formatted, i.e. "database.dmnd"; omit the 'dmnd' extension)

+All the results will be written in the folder from which the scrit was launched.

 # To be noted

-- This script copies the 3 fasta files (scaffold / cds / pep) in the working rep where the script was launched, and they are deleted at the end of the script (for cluster use).
+- This script copies the 3 fasta files (scaffold / cds / pep) in the working directory, which are deleted at the end of the script (for cluster use).

 - If DIAMOND blast and Gmap are not in your $PATH, you need to specify their absolute path in the code.

-# Outputs
+# Output

-This script outputs many intermediary files (in the working repertory), you will mainly be interested in:
+This script outputs many files, you will mainly be interested in:

 - 'orfs_contam': for each contaminant CDS : ID / corresponding scaffold / inferred taxonomic group (based on diamond blast results)